vito0182/file-organizer/README.md

 # file-organizer
-A simple python program automatically to organize your files into folders, according to their extension.
+A simple python program to organize your files, according to their extension.